Tunnel: Cut-and-cover

 Shallow tunnels are often of the cut-and-cover type (if under water, of the immersed-tube type), while deep tunnels are excavated, often using a tunnelling shield.
 For intermediate levels, both methods are possible.

 Large cut-and-cover boxes are often used for underground metro stations, such as Canary Wharf tube station in London.
 This construction form generally has two levels, which allows economical arrangements for ticket hall, station platforms, passenger access and emergency egress, ventilation and smoke control, staff rooms, and equipment rooms.
 The interior of Canary Wharf station has been likened to an underground cathedral, owing to the sheer size of the excavation.
 This contrasts with many traditional stations on London Underground, where bored tunnels were used for stations and passenger access.
 Nevertheless, the original parts of the London Underground network, the Metropolitan and District Railways, were constructed using cut-and-cover.
 These lines pre-dated electric traction and the proximity to the surface was useful to ventilate the inevitable smoke and steam.

 A major disadvantage of cut-and-cover is the widespread disruption generated at the surface level during construction.
 This, and the availability of electric traction, brought about London Underground's switch to bored tunnels at a deeper level towards the end of the 19th century.

+Prior to the replacement of manual excavation by the use of boring machines, Victorian tunnel excavators developed a specialized method called clay-kicking for digging tunnels in clay-based soils.
+The clay-kicker lies on a plank at a 45-degree angle away from the working face and rather than a mattock with his hands, inserts with his feet a tool with a cup-like rounded end, then turns the tool with his hands to extract a section of soil, which is then placed on the waste extract.

+Clay-kicking is a specialized method developed in the United Kingdom of digging tunnels in strong clay-based soil structures.
+This method of cut and cover construction required relatively little disturbance of property during the renewal of the United Kingdom's then ancient sewerage systems.
+It was also used during the First World War by Royal Engineer tunnelling companies placing mines beneath German lines, because it was almost silent and so not susceptible to listening methods of detection.